 24thJanuary: Carnival

 Although January is often known for being a month of gloom, diets, new gym memberships and new year resolutions here in the UK, in the volcanic island of Tenerife, it is when their month-long carnival celebrations begin.
-For a great after school club activity idea, why not create an arts and crafts carnival outfit with your students?
+For a great after school club activity idea, why not create an arts and crafts carnival outfit with the children in club?

 March